Chocolate Sauce for Ice Cream That Goes Hard – Magic Shell Recipe

 Ingredient Substitutes for Dietary Needs

-• Low-Sugar Alternatives: You can swap sugar with monk fruit, stevia, or erythritol.
+• Low-Sugar Alternatives: Swap sugar with monk fruit, stevia, or erythritol.
 But keep in mind that monk fruit and stevia are highly concentrated, so you can adjust the amount if you want to avoid excessive sweetness.

 • Gluten-Free: This easy homemade chocolate sauce for ice cream that goes hard is already a gluten-free recipe.
 But I still recommend you check the label on cocoa powder because some brands may have gluten.
 But in most cases, they are gluten-free.